aviator-co/av/docs/av-stack-prev.1.md

 ## OPTIONS

 `<n>`
-: Checkout to the branch that is `<n>` branches before the current branch in the stack.
+: Checkout the branch that is `<n>` branches before the current branch in the stack.

 `--first`
-: Checkout to the first branch in the stack.
+: Checkout the first branch in the stack.

 ## SEE ALSO